undergrad-partner-school

 In addition to its academic offerings, CSU provides a thriving campus life and a wide array of extracurricular activities.
 The university boasts more than 550 student organizations, representing diverse interests such as cultural, academic, athletic, and community service.
 CSU's athletic teams, known as the Rams, compete at the NCAA Division I level of the Mountain West Conference.
 The campus is also home to state-of-the-art facilities, including performing arts spaces, wellness centers, and the newly constructed Agricultural Infrastructure, Health and Environmental Buildings, showcasing CSU's commitment to sustainability.
 With its welcoming community, stunning surroundings, and array of opportunities, Colorado State University offers a comprehensive and rewarding college experience.

-Colorado State University is a public university located in Fort Collins, CO and set in an urban environment.
-Its campus is 4,773 acres in size.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 90%.
-The freshman retention rate at Colorado State University is 85.55% and the six-year graduation rate is 67%.
+Located in Fort Collins, CO and set in an urban environment, Colorado State University is a public university.
+This school uses a semester-based calendar.
+It has an acceptance rate of 88%.
+The freshman retention rate at Colorado State University is 85.9% and the six-year graduation rate is 67%.

 Quick Facts